Rowdy Rathore: Casting

 Akshay Kumar learnt a special combat karate technique for his character role in the film.
 Kumar reported that he had accepted the role in Rowdy Rathore since his son loves to watch him in action roles.
 Sanjay Leela Bhansali teamed up with designer Shabinaa Khan to co-produce Rowdy Rathore, which is his first film with Akshay Kumar.
 It is also Bhansali's second film as a producer and his first in the action genre.
 Maryam Zakaria was selected to perform an item number.

 Thalapathy Vijay, Kareena Kapoor and Prabhu Deva made a friendly appearance in the video for "Chinta Ta" song.

 Filming

 The police denied permission for the shooting of Rowdy Rathore at the World Heritage Site Hampi, following protests from local activists and artists.
-The film unit consisting of director Prabhu Deva, actors Akshay Kumar, Sonakshi Sinha, Shraddha Kapoor and 50 other dancers left the site on Tuesday, authorities issued directions to the crew to stop shooting with immediate effect following violations of ASI conservation rules and for tranquillity.
+The film unit consisting of director Prabhu Deva, actors Akshay Kumar, Sonakshi Sinha, and 50 other dancers left the site on Tuesday, authorities issued directions to the crew to stop shooting with immediate effect following violations of ASI conservation rules and for tranquillity.
 Local people and artists opposed the shooting of a song sequence, featuring Akshay and Sonakshi, along with many dancers, scheduled to be shot at several heritage sites in Karnataka, including the Vijaya Vittala temple, Lotus Mahal, Maha Navami Dibba and other historic places in the 15th century capital of the Vijayanagara Empire.
 The movie had the 50 crore insurance for Akshay Kumar.